Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Belgium?

 5G depends on the Belgian network the eSIM rides and whether the plan includes it.
 Proximus, Orange Belgium and Telenet all launched 5G after the spectrum auction concluded in mid-2022, with the densest coverage around Brussels, Antwerp and Ghent.
-Simscanner does not yet publish a verified per-brand 5G figure for Belgium; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Belgium in the speed section.

 How do I activate an eSIM before arriving in Belgium?